Favorite Upgrades to Our Sprinter Camper Van Buildout

 There are lots of full posts out there about how to install a water system, but here are the basics.
 If you don’t have a local camper van store, I’ve linked to the same items online.

 Note: I chose to fill the tank by opening the rear doors rather than cutting another hole in the van.
-It’s easy to fill with a 25′ expandable hose like this, and the fill hole is sealed with a 1.125″ “plumber test valve” that was nearly impossible to find.
-(I got mine at Winks Hardware in Portland, OR.)
+It’s easy to fill with a 25′ expandable hose like this, and the fill hole is sealed with a 1.125″ “plumber test valve.”

 - 3 GPM Shurflo pump wired to 12V power with a $7.50 switch in between.
-I’m noise sensitive, but the pump is nice and quiet.
+A smaller pump would work fine as well!

 - Gray water is currently routed to 2.5 gallon holding jug that we empty each night.
 After 2 months traveling with it, there’s no stink and it’s easy to empty anywhere.
 Do the polite thing and don’t drain your water onto the ground through a hole in the floor.